-- (a) the establishment of companies or trusts which have no obvious commercial purpose; - (b) client/customer who appear uninterested in legitimate tax avoidance schemes; - (c) sales invoice totals exceeding the known value of goods;
+(a) The establishment of companies or trusts which have no obvious commercial purpose.

-- (d) the client/customer makes unusually large cash payments in relation to business activities which would normally be paid by cheques, bankers drafts; etc. - (e) the customer/client pays either over the odds or sells at undervaluation; - (f) the customer/client have a myriad of bank accounts and pay amounts of cash into all those accounts which, in total, amount to a large overall sum; - (g) the customer/client transferring large sums of money to or from overseas locations with instructions for payment in cash; - (h) the payment into bank accounts of large third party cheques endorsed in favour of the client/customer.
+- (b) Clients/customers who appear uninterested in legitimate tax avoidance schemes. - (c) Sales invoice totals exceeding the known value of goods. - (d) The client/customer makes unusually large cash payments in relation to business activities which would normally be paid by cheques, bankers drafts, etc. - (e) The customer/client pays either over the odds or sells at undervaluation. - (f) The customer/client has a myriad of bank accounts and pay amounts of cash into all those accounts which, in total, amount to a large overall sum. - (g) The customer/client is transferring large sums of money to or from overseas locations with instructions for payment in cash. - (h) The payment into bank accounts of large third party cheques endorsed in favour of the client/customer.